Lutheran Church of Australia

 Every three years representatives of the LCA's congregations meet for the Convention of Synod, which is our church's primary decision-making body.
 Pastors provide input regarding theological matters, but in effect it is the people in the pews, rather than church leaders, who determine the direction of our church. [read more]

-The Convention of Synod elects national office-bearers, including the president (the pastoral leadership role known as bishop in many other Lutheran churches around the world) and members of the General Church Council, which is the key governing body of the church.
+The Convention of Synod elects national office-bearers, including the bishop and members of the General Church Council, which is the key governing body of the church.
 The administrative functions of the church are overseen by the executive officer of the church and the secretary of the church.

 For the purposes of effective governance and administration, the LCA is divided into six regional districts, one of which is the LCNZ (which is also a church in its own right).

-The districts meet every one or two years for their own Convention of Synod, where regional business is conducted and office-bearers, including the president, are elected.
+The districts meet every one or two years for their own Convention of Synod, where regional business is conducted and office-bearers, including the bishop, are elected.

-The many missions and ministries of the LCA are conducted by a vast range of departments, agencies amd auxiliaries, which are typically overseen by governing boards or committees. [close]
+The many missions and ministries of the LCA are conducted by a vast range of departments, agencies and auxiliaries, which are typically overseen by governing boards or committees. [close]

 To see a quick overview of the history of the LCA, click here